Three Weeks in a Hospital, Part 1

 My Asian-Hispanic hospitalist announced that she was going on break, and her replacement would take care of me from now on.
 And the next day, when the replacement showed up, she said she was getting ready to discharge me!

 I was shocked, and said so.
 The specialist teams hadn’t arrived at a diagnosis that would explain all my symptoms.
 The antibiotic, doxycycline, had run its course, but the antiviral, acyclovir – for the HSV2 in my spinal fluid – was still being administered daily via IV.
-My eye pain still needed strong main meds which would not be available at home.
+My eye pain still needed strong pain meds which would not be available at home.
 I was still sweating through my bedding every few hours.

 The new hospitalist quickly backtracked.
 She would reach out to all the specialist teams, get them together for a conference, and determine what more needed to be done.